 Strategies to address these goals include working with LBCC allies to train new faculty in evidence-based active learning and metacognition that can help support the success of all students.
-These practices will assist new students in building study skills unique to themselves.
-Additionally, I will work with administrators from LBCC and OSU to sustain and scale up extracurricular programs focused on supporting STEM transfer students from 2YC-4YCU, such as LBOS-Geobridge.
-These programs may include cohort-building and place-based undergraduate research.
+These practices assist new students in building study skills unique to themselves.
+Additionally, I am working with administrators from LBCC and OSU to sustain and scale up extracurricular programs focused on supporting STEM transfer students from 2YC-4YCU, such as LBOS-Geobridge.
+These programs include cohort-building and place-based undergraduate research.

-I am working to increase student participation and success, especially among rural, first-generation, and underrepresented students.
-It is my hope that focusing on success, both at my institution and beyond, will increase student participation in geosciences and provide an easier transition as students pursue related courses of study beyond our program.
-To achieve these goals, I will work to build an internal, cooperative community among students and faculty by providing more opportunities for connection and creating shared curriculum while building external relationships among local 4-year transfer institutions.
-To increase students success across my department, I will focus on creating and sharing active-learning strategies, increasing outreach to underrepresented groups, and providing concrete pathways for students to continue on in 4-year geoscience programs and careers.
+I am increasing student participation and success, especially among rural, first-generation, and underrepresented students.
+By focusing on success, both at my institution and beyond, student participation will increase in the geosciences, and provide an easier transition as students pursue related courses of study beyond our program.
+To achieve these goals, I am working to build an internal, cooperative community among students and faculty by providing more opportunities for connection, and creating shared curriculum while building external relationships among local 4-year transfer institutions.
+To increase students success across my department, I am focusing on creating and sharing active-learning strategies, increasing outreach to underrepresented groups, and providing concrete pathways for students to continue on in 4-year geoscience programs and careers.

 Linn-Benton Community College

 Many students new to two-year colleges (2YCs) face a variety of academic, social, and institutional barriers to achieving their goals.
 As a result, many students fail to complete a 2YC degree and/or transfer to a four-year college or university (4YCU).
 My role is to provide opportunities for all students to succeed regardless of their background or motivation.
 Many of the students I teach are non-STEM majors possibly taking their last science course, so I am motivated to help them appreciate the role geoscience plays in their lives.
 I am also motivated to help students think about how they learn best, and develop a toolbox of skills that are transferable to other courses.